The Asset Management Review: Cayman Islands

 iv Hedge funds

-Hedge funds will generally be open-ended vehicles, and therefore need to comply with the provisions of the Mutual Funds Law, as described in Section II.
+Hedge funds will generally be open-ended vehicles, and therefore need to comply with the provisions of the Mutual Funds Act, as described in Section II.21

 v Private equity

-There are no rules that apply specifically to private equity funds in the Cayman Islands (e.g., private equity funds, like other types of investment entities, are subject to the need for AML officers).
-Private equity funds will generally be closed-ended vehicles and, therefore, in most cases, will be subject to and will need to comply with the provisions of the PFL, as described in Section II.
+There are no rules that apply specifically to private equity funds (as opposed to any other type of closed-ended fund) in the Cayman Islands (e.g., private equity funds, like other types of investment entities, are subject to the need for AML officers).
+Private equity funds will generally be closed-ended vehicles and, therefore, in most cases, will be subject to and will need to comply with the provisions of the PFA, as described in Section II.22

-The Cayman Islands recently introduced legislation20 (the Economic Substance Law) in connection with global initiatives in relation to base erosion and profit shifting.
+The Cayman Islands recently introduced legislation24 (the Economic Substance Act) in connection with global initiatives in relation to base erosion and profit shifting.

-The definition of 'relevant entity' in the Economic Substance Law recognises that, among other things, an entity that is an 'investment fund' is not within the classification of a 'relevant entity' and, therefore, not subject to the requirements of the Economic Substance Law.
+The definition of 'relevant entity' in the Economic Substance Act recognises that, among other things, an entity that is an 'investment fund' is not within the classification of a 'relevant entity' and, therefore, not subject to the requirements of the Economic Substance Act.
 The definition of 'investment fund' includes an entity through which an investment fund directly or indirectly invests or operates.

-With the introduction of the PFL and recent amendments to the Mutual Funds Law, and as the Cayman Islands continues to respond and adapt to the implementation of new global regulatory and taxation standards and improve the laws relating to the fund vehicles preferred by sponsors and investors alike, we expect the jurisdiction to remain prevalent and competitive in the hedge, private equity and venture capital fund formation market.
+As evidenced by recent legislative activity, the Cayman Islands continues to respond and adapt to the implementation of new global regulatory and taxation standards and improve the laws relating to the fund vehicles preferred by sponsors and investors alike, and we expect the jurisdiction to remain prevalent and competitive in the hedge, private equity and venture capital fund formation market.

 Further, the demand for a tax-neutral and secure method of pooling capital from multiple jurisdictions, and of transmitting that capital to where it can best be employed, remains strong, in a world that is subject to increased regulatory and fiscal scrutiny.
 The Cayman Islands' secure legal and regulatory framework and level of specialist expertise, combined with a proactive regulator and desire to comply with recognised global standards in the investment fund industry, should enable the Cayman Islands to continue taking advantage of this demand, and to maintain its position as a premier jurisdiction for offshore investment funds.

-1 Tim Coak, Luke Stockdale and Michael Richardson are partners at Maples and Calder, the Maples Group's law firm.
+1 Tim Coak and Michael Richardson are partners and Malachi Sweetman is an associate at Maples and Calder, the Maples Group's law firm.

-3 Changes made pursuant to the Mutual Funds (Amendment) Law, 2020.
+3 Changes made pursuant to the Mutual Funds (Amendment) Act, 2020.

-5 The Private Funds Law, 2020 and the Mutual Funds (Amendment) Law, 2020 introduced a registration regime for closed-ended funds and Section 4(4) funds, respectively.
+5 The Private Funds Act (2021 Revision) and the Mutual Funds (Amendment) Act 2020 introduced a registration regime for closed-ended funds and Section 4(4) funds, respectively.
 This is discussed further in Section II.

 6 Op. cit.
 2.